4th Monday Book Club

 The small community of Redding is making a big difference in Darfur.
 Our group believes that Global Change begins at home, and aims to make a real difference in the lives of people who need our help.
 We are a very active group with multiple monthly activities throughout the community.
 More Info

 First Church is committed to being an advocate for the homeless.
 We have several ways we do this in the community.
-Click the link below for more information on Homeless Ministries here at First Church and how you can be involved in this critical ministry.
-More Info
+Contact us to find out more about our homeless ministries here at First Church and what you can do to help!

 Imagine No Malaria